The expectations game hounds Democrats as they try to deliver their vast agenda

 But history unfolded differently, with Democrats securing unified control of Washington in January with twin victories in Georgia.
-Now less than a year later, the passage of a mere $1.5 trillion in climate, health care and other social spending, on top of another $1 trillion in physical infrastructure funding, is striking many Democrats as a bitter disappointment — and illustrating how the standards of political success are set against the expectations that precede them.
+Now less than a year later, the passage of a mere $1.5 trillion in climate, health-care and other social spending, on top of another $1 trillion in physical infrastructure funding, is striking many Democrats as a bitter disappointment — and illustrating how the standards of political success are set against the expectations that precede them.

 Senate Budget Committee Chairman Bernie Sanders (I-Vt.) echoed the feelings of many liberals last week when he said a lower spending level favored by Sen. Joe Manchin III (D-W.Va.) would mean “decimating” Democrats’ plans to address health care, education, elder care and climate change.